 Starting with the taxation year, scholarship, bursary and fellowship income is fully exempt from tax when the income is received in connection with a program for which the student will get an Education Tax Credit.

 Calvin College will provide Canadian tax forms TL11A to all Canadians students upon request.
-Requests for this form must be submitted to the Financial Services Office during the last week of January for the previous calendar year.
+Requests for this form are taken by the Financial Services Office beginning the last week of January for the previous calendar year.

 The TL11A verifies the registration status of the student, and provides the total dollar amount of tuition charged during the calendar year.